quentin-meunier/MaskedVerifBench/README.md

 # MaskedVerifBench: Verification of Benchmarks Composed of Masked Programs

 MaskedVerifBench is a set of masked programs for the following tools: LeakageVerif [1], maskVerif [2] and QMVerif [3].
 It was used in the article presenting LeakageVerif for the comparison of the different tools, which are all designed to check for leakages in symbolic expressions of masked programs.
+MaskedVerifBench is a joint work with Etienne Pons.

 ## Benchmarks List